What Is PCOS or Polycystic Ovary Syndrome?

 Definition

-Polycystic Ovary Syndrome (PCOS) is the most common endocrine disorder in women of childbearing age, affecting 4-8% of them.
-It is often associated with:1ß
+Polycystic ovary syndrome is the most common endocrine disorder in women of childbearing age.
+Approximately 4-8% of women of childbearing age suffer from PCOS.

 • Anovulation (absent ovulation) and subsequent sterility.
 In fact, it is the most frequent cause of anovulatory infertility